juliagdealedo/ThesisCode/README.md

-# cap2
-reproducible analysis of my second thesis chapter
+Reproducible analysis of the my PhD Thesis. it includes Chapter I, II, III and supplementary material